 Place strawberries in a concentric pattern on the torte batter.
 Do not press them into the batter, just rest them on top.
 Place them close together; you’ll be surprised how they shrink and sink whilst baking.

 Sprinkle the top of the torte evenly with the 1 tablespoon of sugar, lemon juice, cardamom and cinnamon.

 Bake on the middle rack of the oven for 45-50 minutes.
 Let it cool for at least 30 minutes and run a knife around the edges of the pan before trying to get it out.

-There are some desserts that just stand out from the rest when it comes to both visual appeal and taste, and this tres leches cake with strawberries is one of them.
+There are some desserts that just stand out from the rest when it comes to both visual appeal and taste, and this Tres Leches Strawberry Cake is one of them.
 The best part is that it’s a very basic recipe, and one that you probably already have the ingredients for in your kitchen.
 Another great thing about this cake, is that the cake portion can be made the day before it’s served – and that’s always convenient, especially if the cake is for a party or special occasion.